EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 >
 > ![focus session and parking lot](fig/concept-map.jpg)

-**Activity (individual)**: Building up step by step the design of a very short lesson (three-minute session)
-- Choose a topic you think you can teach in three minutes.
-This can be **any** topic (how to make an origami bird, introduction to biochemistry, how bats recognise the presence of obstacles, the second law of Newton, how to draw a comic strip, etc);
-- Draw a concept map for your mini-session; What are the concepts that you want the learners to learn and the relations among the concepts

 **References**:
 - Ambrose et al (2010) "How learning works - Seven research-based principles for smart teaching".
 Jossey-Bass, a Wiley Imprint.
 - Novak and Cañas (2008), "Theory underlying concept maps and how to construct them"